 Both the Dutch Shepherd and the German Shepherd are very loyal and intelligent, meaning they are relatively easy to train.
-But, the German Shepherd is the better option for those who have never had a dog before.
-This is because the German Shepherd is so eager to please his master, he will always be ready to learn and obey your commands.
+But the German Shepherd is the better option for those who have never had a dog before.
+This is because the German Shepherd is so eager to please his master.
+He will always be ready to learn and obey your commands.
 And although he is intense, it makes your life much easier when it comes to training.

 On the other hand, the Dutch Shepherd is more independent than the German Shepherd.
 This is because back in the day, his master expected him to herd the flocks, escort them into the fields in the morning, and back into their barns at night.
 All on his own.
-This independent streak makes him a little bit stubborn, and he’ll have days where he has something better to do.
+This independent streak makes him a little bit stubborn, and he’ll have days when he has something better to do.

 Socialization is vital for both of these guys.
-Not only because it is an essential doggy skill anyway, but also because they are naturally protective.
+Not only because it is an essential doggy skill anyway but also because they are naturally protective.
 And it’s crucial that they do not become too overprotective.
 They also both do well when their master utilizes the positive reinforcement training method.